PetraOleum/2016-Notes/Statistics 2a.markdown

 When _n_ is suffiently large, the binomial distribution can be approximated by normal distributions.
 The larger _n_ gets, the better the approximation becomes, but it also depends on p.
 As a general rule, the normal approximation is adequate when both np &ge; 5 and n(1 - p) &ge; 5.

+###Chi-squared

+Test for independence, e.g. "is gender and political party affiliation independent?"

 ##Tutorials